Greece PM to name crisis cabinet, euro zone shudders

-ATHENS Nov 11 Greece's prime minister designate will name a new crisis cabinet on Friday to roll out painful austerity measures and calm the political turmoil that has threatened to bankrupt Athens and force it out of the euro zone.
+ATHENS Greece's prime minister designate will name a new crisis cabinet Friday to roll out painful austerity measures and calm the political turmoil that has threatened to bankrupt Athens and force it out of the euro zone.

-With a political battle raging in fellow euro member Italy over a similar national unity government, Papademos must now fulfill the terms of a 130 billion euro bailout plan aimed at keeping Greece solvent.
+With a political battle raging in fellow euro member Italy over a similar national unity government, Papademos must now fulfil the terms of a 130 billion euro (111 billion pound) bailout plan aimed at keeping Greece solvent.

 He must also ease tension among the Mediterranean state's political leaders, whose wrangling ahead of an election next year has repeatedly roiled global markets and drawn rebuke from the European Union.